yig/GMU-CS425/README.md

 * 2022-09-23: Described extra uniforms and preparing uniforms for the fragment shader.
 * 2022-09-23: Described a file watcher resource manager extension.
 Clarified that managers should declare their own components.
 * 2022-09-24: Checkpoint 7: Script Manager.
+* 2022-09-27: Reminder about lambdas in ECS example.